Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         Click the drop-down list to select the applicable queue type, see [Queue types](05_QueueTypes.md).

     - *Priority*
         The *Priority* field is used in high performance scenarios.
-It can be used to speed up a critical path when there are many actions to be processed that they cannot be processed in parallel, and they pile up in the backlog.
+You can use it to speed up a critical path when there are so many actions to be processed that they cannot be processed in parallel, and they pile up in the backlog.
 You do this by prioritizing the actions that are in the critical path.
 For example, a critical path might be when an order has been received and needs to be sent to shipping, while other actions such as sending emails are not as time-critical.
 Note: Priority 10 increases the processing probability by a factor of 10 over priority 1, and priority 8 increases the processing probability by a factor of 4 over priority 2.

     - *Max tries*
         Number of times the action execution should be retried after an error has occurred.
 This setting depends on the transition and is usually preconfigured.
 If you change this setting to a value greater than 1, you can select a retry time strategy from a drop-down list.
 Depending on this retry time strategy, the value in the *Strategy config value* field is used to perform the number of retries specified in the *Max tries* field.
 The following retry time strategies are available: